Putin ally lambasts Western values embodied by Conchita Wurst

 He said the United States spoke about fighting for democracy but wanted to impose its values on others.
 He cited sanctions slapped on the initiator of a Russian law against homosexual “propaganda” and Conchita Wurst’s Eurovision win last weekend.

-“A vulgar ethno-facism from the distant past has once again become part of our lives,” said Yakunin at the German-Russia Forum in the German capital.
+“A vulgar ethno-fascism from the distant past has once again become part of our lives,” said Yakunin at the German-Russia Forum in the German capital.

 “The ancient definition of democracy had nothing to do with bearded women but with the leadership of the people.”